-During the years ended December 31, 2023, 2022, and 2021, proceeds from the dispositions of availablefor-sale securities amounted to \$661 million, \$889 million, and \$1,465 million, respectively.
-During the year ended December 31, 2023, there were gross gains of \$1 million and gross losses of \$37 million related to available-for-sale securities reclassified out of other regulatory liabilities/assets into earnings.
-During the years ended December 31, 2022 and 2021, there were gross gains of \$2 million and \$29 million, respectively, and gross losses of \$46 million and \$17 million, respectively, related to available-for-sale securities reclassified out of other comprehensive income or other regulatory liabilities/assets into earnings.
+During the years ended December 31, 2024 and 2023, gross gains and gross losses related to available-forsale debt securities were reclassified out of other regulatory liabilities/assets into earnings.
+During the year ended December 31, 2022, gross gains and gross losses related to available-for-sale debt securities were reclassified out of other comprehensive income or other regulatory liabilities/assets into earnings.